dotnet/designs/accepted/2020/cbor/cbor.md

     /// <param name="definiteLength">The definite length of the array.</param>
     /// <exception cref="ArgumentOutOfRangeException">
     ///   The <paramref name="definiteLength"/> parameter cannot be negative.
     /// </exception>
-    /// <exception cref="InvalidOperationException">
-    ///   Writing a new value exceeds the definite length of the parent data item. -or-
-    ///   The major type of the encoded value is not permitted in the parent data item.
-    /// </exception>
     public void WriteStartArray(int definiteLength) { throw null; }